lsinfo3/dfg-sos-website/research/se1.md

 On a more technical level, a core outcome will be a repository for packaged workflow components interlinked with a data catalog.
 With this central repository, this subproject will interface between:
 1. the domain researchers including their respective requirements towards functionality and usability
-2. the self-aware serverless workflow orchestration by handing over the required workflow models for deployment and execution.
+2. the self-aware serverless workflow orchestration by handing over the required workflow models for deployment and execution.[_config.yml](../_config.yml)